fujitake/vantiq-related/vantiq-external-services-integration/docs/en/vantiq-aws-iotcore.md

 ```

-Specify `tempSensor1` which is the name of the created "Thing", in the thing_name argument.
+Specify `tempSensor1` which is the name of the created "Thing" into the thing_name argument.
 Then execute it, the details of "Thing" can be retrieved as follows.
 ```json
 [
    {